daviddugle/02-CSS-and-bootstrap-homework-Responsive-Portfolio/README.md

 *same nav bar is going to be used across all three pages so once created I could just copy and paste *added the mobile responsive html in the head *adjusted the nav items to show at the end of the nav bar with the justify position end.
+*footer added to all the files
+*nav links are active
+*created one row and multiple sub rows for the portfolio page